tomar-neeri/mcda-risk-assesment-app/README.md

 ---

-## 🚀 Running the App
+## 🚀 Running the App Directly

 Launch the Streamlit web app locally:

 ```bash
 streamlit run mcda-amr-app.py
 ```
+OR

-Then open `http://localhost:8501` in your browser.
+Then open [ https://mcda-amr-risk-assessment-pipeline-eepm-neeri.streamlit.app/ ] in your browser.

 ---